SiamShafiq/Propulsion/README.md

 6. You have now successfully install Propulsion!
 7. Once installed, you can personalize the app with the settings button in the bottom right corner of the new-tab page.

-### This is a submission for the SFU Surge Hackathon hosted on 20th February 2021.
+### This is a submission for the SFU StormHacks Hackathon hosted on 20th/21st February 2021.